-Sunset Point is one of the most stunning viewpoints in the park, and one of the most popular things to do in Bryce Canyon.
+Sunset Point is one of the most stunning viewpoints in the park.
 As the name “Sunset Point” implies, it is a fantastic place to view the sunset – however, it is breathtaking at any time of the day (I’ve heard that it is equally beautiful for sunrise as well).

 We started our morning at Sunset Point with the intention that we would continue on to do the Queens Garden/Navajo Loop combination hike.
 If you wish, you can continue to the rest of this one day in Bryce Canyon itinerary, and return to Sunset Point at the end of your day to view the sunset (expect crowds though).

 Sunset Point is one of the most famous viewpoints in Bryce Canyon, and arguably the best in the park.
 This is because the color of the hoodoos here is at its most vibrant – you can really see the layers of red, orange, and yellow from here.